paytm/courier-plugin-sdk-nodejs/README.md

 NOTE::
  - We prefer that _every_ shipper should __override__ this function.
 This is because response will be different for each shipper and corresponding to it what action needs to be taken is basically controlled by this function.
  - The only thing that this function strictly enforces (design wise) is on __failure__(be it whatever condition), one should call `failurePullFetch` and on __success__ one should call `updateStatus`.
  - Also when `updateStatus` is called, we expect that it is called with the parsed body, which means it takes care of xml or json parsing.
+Hence parsing will be done in `parseHttpResponse` itself.

 14) __failurePullFetch(pullData, statusCode, error)__**: